 Iconic mountain but climbing it can be a slog (unless you cheat by starting from Honister Pass).
 However from Sty Head Tarn do not take to the unremitting slopes ahead and skirt round the back.
 At Napes Needle pick the route near the needle and scramble on to the summit plateau after an ‘interesting’ climb

-Normally Cross Fell is approached from the east via Garrigill.
-I suggest the west and the tiny village of Kirkland.
+Normally Cross Fell is approached quickly from Kirkland in the west.
+I suggest the east and the tiny village of Kirkland.
 The route is straightforward, the summit a fine place to linger (in good weather) and the descent provides some great views over the eastern Lakes and the Eden Valley.

 Great Dun Fell is a little inconvenient to include but the walk to it is easy and anyone who has spotted the golf ball from the M6 will want to investigate.